 What to do

-For the past two decades, the Association has used the Ministry of Environment and Climate Change’s (MELCC) Voluntary Lake Monitoring Network program to conduct quality testing of lake water.
-The sampling is conducted by volunteer residents according to a protocol dictated by the MELCC, which is responsible for the analyses.
-The results of these follow-ups allow members of the Association’s Environment Committee to act effectively.
+For the past twenty years, L’APLÉ has taken advantage of the Voluntary Lake Monitoring Network program of the Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC) to conduct water quality tests on the lake.
+Sampling is conducted by volunteer residents according to a protocol dictated by the MELCC, which is responsible for the analyses.
+The results of these follow-ups allow the members of the LLPOA’s environment committee to act effectively.

-The results of these tests are available on this website address : http://www.environnement.gouv.qc.ca/eau/rsvl/relais/rsvl_details.asp?fiche=436
+The results of these tests can be consulted by clicking on this link: http://www.environnement.gouv.qc.ca/eau/rsvl/relais/rsvl_details.asp?fiche=436

 Find out more